 4. Planning

-Map out and model the journey, identifying key milestones based on the Cynefin Framework.
+Map out and model the journey, identifying key waypoints based on the Cynefin Framework.
 Recognise dependencies, integrate various work streams, and make sense of the information gathered.

 5. Funding